opipari/DeepRobWeb/projects/index.md

 ## Project 0

-Python refresher
+Introduction to Python and PyTorch

 ## Project 1

-Introduction to pytorch, K-nearest neighbors classification
+Classification using K-Nearest Neighbors and Linear Models

 ## Project 2

-Linear layers, multi-layer perceptron
+Classification using Fully Connected and Convolutional Neural Networks

 ## Project 3

-Fully connected neural networks, convolutional neural networks
+Detection using Convolutional Neural Networks

 ## Project 4

-State estimation with deep learning (autograd, autoencoder, pose codebook)
+State Estimation with Deep Learning

 ## Final Project